FAU-CDI/fwcresolve/README.md

 # wdresolve

-This repository implements the resolver for the FAU WissKI Cloud.
+This repository implements the resolver for the [WissKI Distillery](https://github.com/FAU-CDI/wisski-distillery).
 Documentation tbd.